 Administrative staff are available to students during regular office hours or by email and instructors may be contacted by email for discussion of course or program academic concerns.
 Administrative staff and instructors will reply to emails received Monday through Friday within 24 hours.
 Faculty may assist students in study habits and provide limited tutoring concerning specific content.
 The staff may make referrals to outside resources.
-Additional support may be offered by the RN to BSN Completion Program student support staff member, assigned to the student upon enrollment.
+Additional support may be offered by the Student Online Support (S.O.S.)
+Coordinator, assigned to the student upon enrollment.